 LZ037 - English for Academic Study

 Through this module, students will develop the transferable linguistic and academic skills necessary to successfully complete all the other modules on the IFP.
-The programme of study focuses on grammar, vocabulary and academic writing skills.
+The programme of study focuses primarily on grammar, vocabulary and academic writing skills but will include all language skills.

 The module begins with an intensive revision of language structures and goes on to embed these structures into academic writing.
 Students will learn key steps in the writing process and be introduced to a range of written academic genres.
 Throughout the module, students will also develop their academic vocabulary through reading and writing tasks specially designed for this.Read more